ssv445/env-checker/readme.md

 ## Usage

 Compare all env files available in your project directory.

 ```shell
 php artisan env:check
 ```

 This will generate a table containing all env variables with values.
 If value or variable not found in any env this will give you a warning message.
+'-' for variable having no value and 'N/A' for variable not found.

 Also you get files with line number where you used env variables directly.